kryptokrona/kryptokrona/README.md

 - Install [cmake](https://cmake.org/).
 See [here](https://stackoverflow.com/questions/23849962/cmake-installer-for-mac-fails-to-create-usr-bin-symlinks) if you are unable call `cmake` from the terminal after installing.
 - Install the [boost](http://www.boost.org/) libraries.
 Either compile boost manually or run `brew install boost`.
-- Install [GNU Readline](https://tiswww.case.edu/php/chet/readline/rltop.html) by running `brew install readline; brew link --force readline`. - Make sure you run this full command, or it will link the wrong version of readline
 - Install XCode and Developer Tools.

 ##### Building